richardlam4391/IBM_Data_Science_Professional_Certificate/Generative AI: Elevate Your Data Science Career/Exercise and Project/README.md

-Many Labs, assignments and projects are on the list of this folder
+Many projects are on the list of this folder